Lisa Osofsky became Director of the SFO on 28 August 2018.

 She began her career working as a US federal prosecutor, taking on white collar crime cases including defence contractor and bank frauds, money laundering and drug related conspiracies.
 She spent five years as Deputy General Counsel and Ethics Officer at the FBI and was seconded to the SFO whilst a Special Attorney in the US Department of Justice’s Fraud Division.
-She was also called to the Bar in the UK.
+She was also called to the Bar in England and Wales.

 Lisa has worked for Goldman Sachs International as their Money Laundering Reporting Officer and spent seven years in the Corporate Investigation Division of Control Risks, where she advised on compliance issues.
 Prior to joining the SFO, Lisa worked for Exiger, a global governance, risk and compliance advisory firm, where she served as Regional Leader and Head of Investigations for Europe, Middle East and Africa.

 Chief Operating Officer

 Mark Thompson was appointed Chief Operating Officer in October 2016.
 He served as Interim Director of the SFO from 21 April – 27 August 2018, pending the availability of the new Director to take up the post.
 An experienced financial investigator, Mark Thompson joined the SFO in 2004.
 Prior to joining the SFO, Mark started his career as a police officer with the Metropolitan Police before qualifying as a chartered accountant in 1997 and working for the National Audit Office and KPMG Forensic.
 He headed the SFO’s Proceeds of Crime Division from 2012 to 2016 and in addition became its Chief Finance Officer in May 2015.